ElisaCovato/Smart-Queuing-System---Intel-Edge-AI-Nanodegree/README.md

 The initial choice is documented in the [hardware choice](scenarios/hardware_choice.docx) document.

 #### Build application and test
-TODO: Build out your application and test its performance on the DevCloud using multiple hardware types
+TODO: Build out your application and job submission code

 #### Compare performance
+TODO:
+- Test performance on the DevCloud using multiple hardware types
-TODO: Compare the performance to see which hardware performed best
+- Compare the performance to see which hardware performed best

 #### Revise hardware choice
 TODO: Revise proposal based on the test results